 (1)The weighted-average exercise price does not reflect the shares that will be issued in connection with the settlement of restricted stock units (RSUs), since RSUs have no exercise price.
 (2)Includes our 2004 Stock Plan and our 2018 Equity Incentive Plan (2018 EIP).
 Excludes purchase rights accruing under our 2018 Employee Stock Purchase Plan (2018 ESPP).
 (3)There are no shares of common stock available for issuance under our 2004 Plan, but the plan will continue to govern the terms of stock options granted thereunder.
 Any shares of common stock that are subject to outstanding awards under the 2004 Plan that are issuable upon the exercise of stock options that expire or become unexercisable for any reason without having been exercised in full will generally become available for future grant and issuance under our 2018 EIP.
-In addition, this includes 1,284,641 shares of common stock that remain available for grant under our 2018 EIP and 673,251 shares of common stock that remain available for purchase under the 2018 ESPP.
-Additionally, the number of shares reserved for issuance under our 2018 EIP will increase automatically on January 1 of each of 2019 through 2028 by the number of shares equal to the lesser of 5% of the aggregate number of shares reserved for issuance under our 2018 EIP increased by 2,316,303, 2,287,605, 1,154,948, and 1,142,409 shares, respectively, on January 1, 2022, 2021, 2020 and 2019.
-Similarly, the number of shares reserved for issuance under our 2018 ESPP will increase automatically on January 1 of each of 2019 through 2028 by the number of shares equal to the lesser of 1% of the aggregate number of outstanding shares of our common stock as of the immediately preceding December 31, or a number of shares as may be determined by our Board of Directors.
-Pursuant to this provision, the number of shares reserved for grant and issuance under our 2018 ESPP increased by 463,260, 457,521, 230,989 and 228,481 shares, respectively, on January 1, 2022, 2021, 2020 and
+In addition, this includes 781,223 shares of common stock that remain available for purchase under the 2018 ESPP.
+Additionally, the number of shares reserved for issuance under our 2018 EIP will increase automatically on January 1 of each of 2019 through 2028 by the number of shares equal to the lesser of 5% of the aggregate number of outstanding shares of our common stock as of the immediately preceding December 31, or a number as may be determined by our Board of Directors.
+Pursuant to this provision, the number of shares reserved for grant and issuance under our 2018 ESPP will increase automatically on January 1 of each of 2019 through 2028 by the number of shares equal to the lesser of 1% of the aggregate number of outstanding shares of our common stock as of the immediately preceding December 31, or a number of shares as may be determined by our Board of Directors.
+Pursuant to this provision, the number of shares reserved for grant and issuance under our 2018 ESPP will increase automatically on January 1 of each of 2019 through 2028 by the number of shares equal to the lesser of 1% of the aggregate number of outstanding shares of our common stock as of the immediately preceding Decembe